TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

   - `ranges::Vector{UnitRange{Int}}`: the ranges of indices in the `Vector{T}` that correspond to each `VarName`.
   - `transforms::Vector`: the transforms associated with each `VarName`.

-Mutating functions, e.g. `setindex!(vnv::VarNameVector, val, vn::VarName)`, are then treated according to the following rules:
+Mutating functions, e.g. `setindex!(vnv::VarNamedVector, val, vn::VarName)`, are then treated according to the following rules:

  1. If `vn` is not already present: add it to the end of `vnv.varnames`, add the `val` to the underlying `vnv.vals`, etc.